 The work of the Practice is divided between building surveying, architectural restoration projects and conservation advice.
 Our work on historic Houses, Churches, Vernacular structures, Industrial and Commercial buildings and Memorials and Follies has been recognised at local, national and European Level.

 The Practice is headed by Chris McCollum a Chartered Building Surveyor Accredited by the RICS in historic building conservation.
 Chris has been involved in all aspects of building conservation for most of his professional life.
 He is driven by his enthusiasm for historic buildings and his empathy with their owners.

-The Practice argues for timely conservation repair rather than major restoration (which is sometimes needed as a result of ignoring repairs).
-We routinely recommend “doing as little as possible but as much as is necessary”.
-We always respect the historic fabric of the structure we are charged with repairing or adapting and seek to retain historic fabric as part of any scheme and avoid dipping into architectural hearsay which could distort the interpretation of the building for future generations.
+The Practice argues for timely conservation repair rather than major restoration and recommends “doing as little as possible, but as much as is necessary”.
+Our work is characterised by respect for the historic fabric and the avoidance of architectural hearsay which can distort the interpretation of the building for future generations.

 When surveying, our first step is to understand the building that we are working on, so that we can understand what has caused the defect and reach the correct conclusion, thereby avoiding unnecessary or excessive repair.
 When repairing we do not seek to straighten or remove signs of age and natural weathering, but instead provide a component to continue to safely fulfil its original function.